JeremiahDMoore/expo-video-app/README.md

  - scan QR code from your phone to build the app

  11/22/22 - App is working on iOS 15.7.1 iPhone 13 pro and Android 11 Google Pixel 4
+ 12/10/22 - App is live on Google Play for open testing